pulilab/vue-django-feedback/docs/props.md

 - Type: `String`
 - Default: `''`

-If present the component will append an `Authorization`  header to the POST request contains the token passed to the prop
+If present, the component will append an `Authorization`  header to the POST request containing the token passed to the prop

 ```html
 <vue-django-feedback auth-token="my_token"></vue-django-feedback>